 1 Introduction

-A generalized mathematical model for radiodetermination radar systems antenna patterns is required when these patterns are not defined in ITU-R Recommendations applicable to the radiodetermination radar system under analysis.
+A generalized mathematical model for radiodetermination radar [and aeronautical mobile] systems antenna patterns are required when these patterns are not defined in ITU-R Recommendations applicable to the radiodetermination radar and aeronautical mobile systems under analysis.
 Generalized antenna pattern models could be used in analyses involving single and multiple interferer entries, such as that from other radar and communication systems.

 This text describes proposed antenna patterns to be used.
-Given knowledge about beamwidth and the first peak side-lobe level, the proper set of equations for both azimuth and elevation patterns may be selected.
+Given knowledge about beamwidth and the first peak sidelobe level, the proper set of equations for both azimuth and elevation patterns may be selected.

-The result of surveyed antenna parameter ranges from ITU-R Recommendations are recorded in Table 1.
+The result of typical antenna parameter ranges from ITU-R Recommendations are recorded in Table 1.

 TABLE 1